OluomaIlobah/P2P-LENDING-MARKET-RESEARCH/README.md

 Comparative Analysis
 We worked closely with the product management team to gain a deep understanding of the product vision, features, and intended value proposition of Boro-Boro.

-We gather the required information particularly the Product Requirement Development (PRD) that enabled us carry out a comparatuve Analysis.
+We gathered the required information particularly the Product Requirement Development (PRD) that enabled us carry out a comparative Analysis.

-We carried out a comparative analysis on top ten (10) P2P starts up offering similar solution to Boro-Boro, taking cognizance on their demography, Product details and features, Unique selling points (USPs), Problems they are solving and opportunities for competitive edge.
+We carried out a comparative analysis on top ten (10) P2P starts up offering similar solution to Boro-Boro, taking cognizance of their demography, Product details and features, Unique selling points (USPs), Problems they are solving and opportunities for competitive edge.

-We also investigated and analysed their features, unique selling points (USPs), problem solved, market research, supported payment method, security compliance and payment authentication, pricing model and opportunities for differentiation
+We also investigated and analyzed their features, unique selling points (USPs, problem solved, market research, supported payment method, security compliance and payment authentication, pricing model and opportunities for differentiation

 **OUR FINDINGS**
-To increase Use Experience, our findings reveal the need for the following adoption:
+To increase User Experience, our findings reveal the need for the adoption of the following:
 1. Increased Regulation & Compliance
 2. Growth in Alternative Credit Scoring
    - Mobile transactions